Community Transport schemes are set up to serve people who do

 Community Transport Options

-volunteers and paid drivers serve regular routes to published
+paid drivers serve regular routes to published timetables.
+They are

-timetables.
-They are available to all members of the general
+available to all members of the general public.
+They also

-public.
-They also operate a variety of other journeys to
+operate a variety of other journeys to address local needs.

 Door to Door (often referred to as

-individuals who become members of the organisation providing the
+become members of the organisation providing the transport.
+The

-transport.
-The service provides individual members with door to
+service provides individual members with door to door transport

-door transport either using minibuses or cars (see Community Car
+either using minibuses or cars (see Community Car Schemes) and

-lift giving, where volunteers use their own cars to provide door to
+volunteers use their own cars to provide door to door journeys for

 Community Transport Links